-Parents have the right to ask questions about their child's ESL program.
-The district has established a procedure parents can follow if they feel their questions about the ESL program are not being adequately addressed.
-Parents should first contact the ESL teacher.
-If after discussing the concern with your child's teacher the issue cannot be resolved, the building principal should be contacted.
-If the principal cannot adequately address the concern, the issue should be directed to the ESL Program

-Coordinator.
-If the problem still cannot be resolved, Cumberland Valley will ask the Pennsylvania Department of Education's ESL staff to assist with resolution of the problem.
+Parents have the right to ask questions about their child's ELD program.
+The District has established a procedure parents can follow if they feel their questions about the ELD program are not being adequately addressed.
+If, after discussing the concern with the student's ELD teacher, the issue cannot be resolved, the building principal should be contacted.
+If the principal cannot adequately address the concern, the issue should be directed to the coordinator of the ELD program.
+If the problem still cannot be resolved, Cumberland Valley will ask the Pennsylvania Department of Education's ELD staff to assist with resolution of the problem.

-Questions about the ESL program in general can be addressed by calling Mrs. Christina Stoshack, ESL Program Coordinator, at 717-506-3455.
+Questions about the ELD program in general can be addressed by calling Christina Stoshack, ELD Program Coordinator, at (717) 506-3455 or cstoshack@cvschools.org.